diwu1989/timesink/README.md

 Performance benchmark:
-Reader can do about 40k/s on a low-end GCP instance with 2 vCPU cores and SSD storage Cleaner can go much faster because it uses write batches Service RPC performs similar to reader, can be much faster if reading from Kafka in batches and use write batch to persist
+Reader can do about 40k/s on a low-end GCP instance with 2 vCPU cores and SSD storage Cleaner can go much faster because it uses write batches, need to change this to use `DeleteRange` instead of individual deletes.
+Service RPC performs similar to reader, can be much faster if reading from Kafka in batches and use write batch to persist

 To build and run this: